crux-lab/sectioned-recycler-view/README.md

     	// Do something
         MyItemViewHolder itemViewHolder = (MyItemViewHolder) viewHolder;
         int sectionPos = itemViewHolder.getSectionAdapterPosition();
+        // This method can return -1 when getAdapterPosition() of the corresponding
+        // RecyclerView.ViewHolder returns -1 or when this ViewHolder isn't used
+        // in any RecyclerView.
         if (sectionPos == -1) return;
         System.out.println("Swiped item on position " +  sectionPos);
     }